MeGysssTaa/ReflexIssueTracker/FALSE_POSITIVES.md

 ## How to report a false positive

-First off, please remember once and forever: a "I have fp please halp!" message will never be considered a **valid bug report**.
+First off, please remember once and forever: an "I have fp please halp!" message will never be considered a **valid bug report**.
 Neither on the Reflex issue tracker or on the other project' one.
-Moreover, before repoting a false positive, make sure that it is actually a **false positive**!
-There are, sadly, cheaters who are mad of the anticheat detecting their clients and, hence, attempting to persuade server owners they are getting false positives.
+Moreover, before reporting a false positive, make sure that it is actually a **false positive**!
+There are, sadly, cheaters who are mad at the anticheat detecting their clients and, hence, attempting to persuade server owners they are getting false positives.

 The false positive report should include, at least, a video-evidence clearly demonstrating not less than the last 5 seconds of the fight before kick, and the relevant Reflex logs, either in a form of in-game verbose which can be easily seen on the video, or, even better, an attached Reflex log (if you want your issue to be easier for us to understand, make sure to only include log entries that contain information relevant to the false positive you are reporting — to the one shown in the video).